 Then one day, her curiosity broke.
 You see, any magazine that dared to portray the graphic nature of drugs often depicted these things as brightly-colored candy pills.
 If this was society‘s way of protecting Sister Madly from the evils of narcotics, they were going about it entirely the wrong way.
 Sister Madly liked candy as long it didn’t tasted like red.

 She remembered once hearing something about shoes hanging from the power lines, and that was about all she had to go on.
-So Sister Madly and Childhood Friend went about this the only way they knew how, roaming the neighborhood until they found a pair of sneakers dangling overhead.
+So Sister Madly and Serafina went about this the only way they knew how, roaming the neighborhood until they found a pair of sneakers dangling overhead.
 They had a whole system worked out: sandals to score acid; for coke, a pair of stilettos, because all fashion models were on coke; sneakers, being generally nondescript, were the source of the nondescript candy-colored pills.
-As for heroin… probably a pair of nurse’s regulations, Childhood Friend said, since it involved needles- which scared Sister Madly so it was decided to avoid those at all costs.
+As for heroin… probably a pair of nurse’s regulations, Serafina said, since it involved needles- which scared Sister Madly so it was decided to avoid those at all costs.

 It wasn’t that Sister Madly necessarily wanted to try any of these things- she just wanted to see them; she just wanted to hold, perhaps even own, one little candy-colored pill.
 Something she could hide in the water pipes in her closet and play with every now and then, and be happy that she owned something that no one else did.

 Thanks to her parents, Sister Madly learned at an early age that one did not often get something for nothing, so Sister Madly brought along a handful of gumdrops.
-She did not like gumdrops (she must have a discussion with Childhood Friend about the candy the girl kept around her house) so this wouldn’t be much of a sacrifice.
+She did not like gumdrops (she must have a discussion with Serafina about the candy the girl kept around her house) so this wouldn’t be much of a sacrifice.
 Still, she knew better than to admit this, because if the gumdrops did not seem all that valuable to Sister Madly, the dealer might demand something else.
 Like money.